-MGKF has advised our clients on all aspects of EPCRA compliance, including annual Tier 2 hazardous chemical inventory reporting and Form R reporting for the U.S. Environmental Protection Agency ("EPA") Toxic Release Inventory ("TRI") database, coordination with local emergency planning committees ("LEPCs"), and emergency release notifications.
+MGKF has advised clients on all aspects of EPCRA compliance, including annual Tier 2 hazardous chemical inventory reporting and Form R reporting for the U.S. Environmental Protection Agency (EPA) Toxic Release Inventory (TRI) database, coordination with local emergency planning committees (LEPCs), and emergency release notifications.
 In addition, we assist with the evaluation of emergency release notification requirements under EPCRA section 304 and section 103 of the Comprehensive Environmental Response, Compensation and Liability Act (CERCLA).
 MGKF has counseled clients in the event of spills or other emergencies to determine whether reports to the National Response Center and to local and state agencies are required under law.

 Photo ©2013 Avi Loren Fox Photography